A Simple Trick for Keeping Greens Fresher, Longer in the Fridge

-What's the best way to store salad greens so that they last the longest?
-We tried three methods to find out which was best — and there was a clear winner!
+What’s the best way to store salad greens so that they last the longest?
+We tried three methods to find out which was best — and there was a winner by a slight margin: a container with a paper towel.

 The Problem: Sad, Wilted Lettuce

-Turns out that wilted lettuce is a common problem, especially when buying tender greens like mesclun and spring mix.
+Turns out that wilted lettuce is a common problem — especially when buying tender greens like mesclun and spring mix.
 No one wants to have to pick through gross leaves or toss out a bag just a few days after purchase.
-Our readers chimed in on their favorite ways to keep lettuce fresh in this post:

 We Tested Three Methods